 - 1. Encourages evaluation from instructors; accepts criticism and changes behavior appropriately. - 2.
 Adapts to changes quickly and functions appropriately under stress and emergency situations. - 3.
-Demonstrates growth and leadership abilities by: - a. maintaining good interpersonal relationships - b. maintaining self-control - c. helping younger students. - 4.
-Provides psychological support to patient. - 5.
-Knows own limitations and assumes confidence appropriately for abilities and length of time in program. - 6.
-Gives daily evaluation form to instructor.
+Model's growth and leadership abilities by: - a. maintaining good interpersonal relationships - b. maintaining self-control - c. helping younger students. - 4.
+Supports psychological and culturally appropriate needs of the patient. - 5.
+Appraises own limitations and assumes confidence appropriately for abilities and length of time in program. - 6.
+Reminds clinical instructor to complete the daily evaluation in Typhon.

-ALL OBJECTIVES ARE CONSIDERED CRITICAL
+\ALL OBJECTIVES ARE CONSIDERED CRITICAL

-- 1. Assembles equipment and organizes work plans with skill; completely restocks for subsequent cases; returns ancillary equipment to proper storage area. - 2.
+- Assembles equipment and organizes work plans with skill; completely restocks for subsequent cases; returns ancillary equipment to proper storage area. - 2.
 Selects, organizes and uses with care all appropriate anesthetic equipment.

-- 1. Conducts pre-operative assessment, combining interview and evaluation of laboratory and physical and diagnostic studies to recommend premedication, additional therapy and/or delay in operation. - 2.
-Bases plan on individual needs of the patient, taking into consideration type of surgery, physiology, pathophysiology, and appropriate type and technique of anesthesia for a particular patient, based on knowledge of physiologic, pharmacologic and behavioral sciences.
+- 1. Evaluation pre-operative assessment, cultural needs, combining interview and evaluation of laboratory and physical and diagnostic studies to recommend premedication, additional therapy and/or delay in operation. - 2.
+Create an anesthesia plan on individual needs of the patient, taking into consideration type of surgery, physiology, pathophysiology, and appropriate type and technique of anesthesia for a particular patient, based on knowledge of physiologic, pharmacologic and behavioral sciences.
+Foundation of this plan should include evidence-based practice principles.